 This cannon is an accurate model of a cannon mounted on a wheeled chassis.
 The Miniature Cannon measures 1.6 inches and is made from metal.
 English cannon were first used during the Hundred Years' War, at the Battle of Cr+'cy, in 1346.

-This miniature replica of a Louis XIV field cannon is well constructed and is sized for a shelf display.
+This miniature replica of a Louis XIV field cannon is well constructed and sized for a shelf display.
 The wheels rotate and the barrel can be tipped and elevated.
-The details are excellent.
-This is a French Cannon used by the troops of Luis XIV in the 18th century.
+The details are excellent and offer this miniature incredible realism.

 This Large Cannon Pencil Sharpener measures 3.9 inches and is made from metal with plastic wheels.
 There is a pencil sharpener under the barrel.
 English cannon were first used during the Hundred Years' War, at the Battle of Cr+'cy, in 1346.